ParasJmail/React/3Adding_interactivity/README.md

     If copying objects in code gets tedious, you can use a library like Immer to reduce repetitive code: ImmerUpdate.js

 Updating arrays in state
     Arrays are another type of mutable JavaScript objects you can store in state and should treat as read-only.
-Just like with objects, when you want to update an array stored in state, you need to create a new one (or make a copy of an existing one), and then set state to use the new array:
+Just like with objects, when you want to update an array stored in state, you need to create a new one (or make a copy of an existing one), and then set state to use the new array: UpdateArray.js

+    If copying arrays in code gets tedious, you can use a library like Immer to reduce repetitive code: UpdateArrayImmer.js